GL-Li/vimwiki/Rust_language.md

     }
     ```

-- this is wrong as a function cannot return two types
+- this is wrong as a function cannot return two different types
     ```rust
-    fn returns_summarizable(switch: bool) -> impl Summary {
+    // compiler does not know what type to return, NewArticle or Tweet? fn returns_summarizable(switch: bool) -> impl Summary {
         if switch {
             NewsArticle {